Skip to main content

 Body font:

 By default the theme uses fonts available on your system.
-You can use this settings to choose a different body font from a predefined list of font families.
+You can use this setting to choose a different body font from a predefined list of font families.
 Fonts are loaded from Google fonts, if you have privacy concerns please keep using the default system fonts.

 Headings font:

-You can use this settings to choose a different headings font from a predefined list of font families.
+You can use this setting to choose a different headings font from a predefined list of font families.
 Fonts are loaded from Google fonts, if you have privacy concerns please keep using the default system fonts.

 Docs sidebar style:

-Max navigation items (since v1.1.0):
+Max navigation items:

 The number of visible navigation items on large screens (1440px or larger), the rest is added to a dropdown.
 For medium screens (less than 1440px) the number of visible navigation items is always reduced to 5.
 This setting may also affect the number of visible social media links on the header which is sometimes reduced to 4 depending on the screen size.